xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Target H validation done.
 ```

-You gonna make sure target D falls in the interval suggested above (in this case, 14.06 and 19.40).
+The target HSP value needs to fall in the interval suggested above (in this case, 14.06 and 19.40).
+Users can reset the target HSP using keyboard operation [r].

-Note that this issue coming out depending on the selection of solvent candidates:

-In this example, all the dispersion term (D) of candidates fall between (14.06 and 19.40).
-This is a hard-to-change fact that common lab solvents we put on the default candidate list can only achieve these values.

-(We will address this issue again in *MLoc v2.0* and illustrate the impact of this issue towards HSP prediction for materials.)

-Now you have two options, either update your target (enter [r]), or find more candidates ([a]) that may expand the achievable target in the Hansen space.
-(NOTE THAT THE SECOND OPTION IS STILL UNDER TEST.)

-(This would be case dependent, for P and H term, expanding candidates may help, but D would be a bit tricky.)

 ```
 Please choose to reset the required parameters or add more solvent candidates.